emdgroup-liquid/liquid/src/liquid/components/ld-tooltip/readme.md

 # ld-tooltip

-Tooltips provide additional information, mostly short paragraphs, and can be placed besides all sorts of interface elements.
+Tooltips provide additional information, mostly short paragraphs, and can be placed beside all sorts of interface elements.

 ---